GoReport/goreport-technical-assessment/README.md

 ## Criteria

-The criteria for this assessment is to load in the **data.json** file and manipulate this to create and populate a single webpage containing the following:
+The criteria for this assessment is to load in the **data.json** file and manipulate this to create and populate a single web page containing the following:

 - **`Header with company logo`**
   - You will need to create a header of 130px in height with a grey bottom border and add the provided logo.
-This logo needs to be 100px H x 80px W in size and be placed on the top right hand side 20px from the right, 20px from the top.
+This logo needs to be 100px H x 80px W in size and be placed on the top right-hand side 20px from the right, 20px from the top.
 - **`Footer`**
   - You will need to create a footer of 100px in height with a grey top border.
-  - You will need to add a `<p>` with the sentence _Created by : [Your Name]_
+  - You will need to add a `<p>` with the sentence _Created by: [Your Name]_
   - You will need to add a `<p>` with the current date in the format _[day month year]_ for example `14th March 2019`
 - **`<h1>`**
   - This `heading` needs to be 32pt font and **`#159a49`** in colour